lmapii/run-clang-format/readme.md

 When formatting the files, `run_clang_format` will:
 - Copy the provided style file to the specified root directory (renaming it to `.clang-format`, if necessary),
-- execute `clang-format` for all resolved paths
+- execute `clang-format` for all resolved paths,
 - and finally remove the temporary file.

 Only if you kill the execution of the tool (e.g., via CTRL+C) it won't be able to delete the temporary file.